 About the Catskills Visitor Center

 Situated on 60 acres of forest, fields, and wetlands in the hamlet of Mount Tremper is the Congressman Maurice D. Hinchey Catskills Visitor Center.
 The CVC is the official visitor center for the Catskill Park and is operated by Catskill Center in partnership with the New York State Department of Environmental Conservation.
-Stop at our visitor information service window (currently on the left side porch, open for information and merchandise), and then explore the peaceful grounds to discover the 80-foot tall Upper Esopus Fire Tower; 1.5 miles of nature trails (including ADA accessible trails); picnic areas; a covered pavilion; wildlife viewing; Esopus Creek access and much more.
+Explore the peaceful grounds to discover the 80-foot tall Upper Esopus Fire Tower; 1.5 miles of nature trails (including ADA accessible trails); picnic areas; a covered pavilion; wildlife viewing; Esopus Creek access and much more.
 Whether you’re new to the area, just passing through or here to stay for the season, make us your first stop when you arrive in the Catskills—our friendly staff is here year-round with all the info, maps, and advice you need to plan your best Catskill adventure!

-The Catskills Visitor Center building is open daily from 9:30am-4pm.
+The Catskills Visitor Center building is open every day EXCEPT Tuesday from 9:30am-4pm.
 The grounds are open to the public every day during daylight hours.
 Masks and social distancing are required on the property, regardless of vaccination status.
 Please follow all posted signs in regards to parking, trail access and dogs on the trails.

 Shop with us!